Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/PSP22/Extensions/capped.md

 impl PSP22 for MyPSP22Capped {}

 impl MyPSP22Capped {
+    /// Constructor which mints `initial_supply` of the token to sender
+    /// Will set the token's cap to `cap`
     #[ink(constructor)]
     pub fn new(inital_supply: Balance, cap: Balance) -> Self {
         ink_lang::codegen::initialize_contract(|instance: &mut Self| {